Azure/KAN/docs/api/quick_start/deploy_solution_to_azure_iot_edge.md

         deviceName: "<Your device name>"
 ```

-## 5. Create the KAN API Solution
+## 5. Create the SYMPHONY API Solution

-The following YAMl file describes a KAN API Solution with a single component, which is based on the ```mcr.microsoft.com/azureiotedge-simulated-temperature-sensor:1.0``` container.
+The following YAMl file describes a SYMPHONY API Solution with a single component, which is based on the ```mcr.microsoft.com/azureiotedge-simulated-temperature-sensor:1.0``` container.
 Use the following to submit the file:

 ```kubectl create -f <filename>```